Intern Funding Questions

 Is there an application fee to enter the program?

-There is an application fee to apply to CSULA and an application fee to apply to the CCOE.
+There is an application fee to apply to Cal State LA and an application fee to apply to the CCOE.
 The intern credential has an additional fee that is paid to CTC directly.
 There is not a separate fee to apply to the intern program.

 When is the deadline to apply to the intern program?

-Applications are accepted on a rolling basis, and applicants are accepted into the program every quarter (fall, winter, spring, and summer).
+Applications are accepted on a rolling basis, and applicants are accepted into the program every fall and spring semester.

 Does CSULA offer classes during Summer Quarter?